davidjrh/dnntodolist/README.md

 dnntodolist
 ===========

-A simple TodoList sample module
+A simple TodoList sample module, implementing KnockoutJS and DNN WebAPI calls patterns.

+The module is Azure Compatible